A Timely Interception: Plot

-Jed Simmons, an aging farmer, has spent years saving to support the marriage of his daughter Jennie to his adopted son Joe.
-Just as he secures the necessary funds, he receives word that his estranged brother Jim has lost his job and that Jim's young daughter is gravely ill.
+Jed Simmons, an aging farmer, has spent years saving to support his daughter Jennie's marriage to his adopted son Joe.
+Just as he secures the necessary funds, he receives word that his brother Jim has lost his job in the nearby oil fields and that Jim's young daughter is gravely ill.
 Jed sacrifices the savings he intended as Jennie's dowry to cover medical expenses, and the wedding is postponed.

 Although Jed has quietly supported his family for decades, he is seen by others, including Jim, as miserly.
 As financial hardship worsens, Jed puts the farm up for sale to repay debts from a failed harvest and a difficult winter.
-An oil prospector visits the farm, offers a small advance, and promises to return with investors.
+An oil prospector discovers oil on the property, takes an option on it, and promises to return with investors.

-While digging postholes, Joe and Jim accidentally discover oil on the property.
-As they hurry to deliver the news, they fall into a concealed pit.
-Meanwhile, the investors arrive and pressure Jed to finalize the sale.
-Just before he signs the deed, Joe arrives, injured and covered in mud, and halts the transaction by revealing the oil discovery.
-Jed retains the farm, and with the family's financial problems resolved, Jennie and Joe marry in the farmhouse.
+While digging postholes, Joe and Jim discover oil themselves.
+As they hurry to deliver the news, they fall into an old well, from which Joe escapes.
+Meanwhile, the group of investors races to the farm by motor car, only to be delayed by a traffic policeman who has spotted Jennie clinging to the back of the car.
+The investors pressure Jed to finalize the sale, but just before he signs the deed, Joe arrives and halts the transaction by revealing the oil discovery.
+Jed retains the farm, and with the family's financial problems resolved, Jennie and Joe marry.